altaga/NFT-Quasar/README.md

 ## What's Next for NFT Quasar

-Developing with EVMOS was easy enough as its EVM works with all the Ethereum-based channels, apis and even other blockchains such as IPFS.
-Just one small area of opportunity: the faucet was way too small, we had to create quite a number of accounts to farm the Photon needed for the project on testnet and let's say it wasn't fun.
-Apart from that everything was only configuring our Smart contracts properly and executing our DApp.
+Developing with Metis was easy enough as its EVM works with all the Ethereum-based channels, APIs and even other blockchains such as IPFS.
 We would like to try a beta of this concept with real assets or collectibles in this case, but for that we would need much more support and capital.
-We thank The Hackatom and Starport teams for this opportunity and also the EVMOS devs for their support on discord.
+We thank the Metis team for this opportunity and also the devs for their support on discord.

 # References